mikedumka/evalu8-mvp-01/docs/evalu8_Technical_Architecture.md

           <DialogTitle>Finalize Session</DialogTitle>
           <DialogDescription>
             {isComplete
               ?
-'You have completed all evaluations for this session.'
+"You have completed all evaluations for this session."
               : `You have completed ${completionPercent}% of evaluations.`}
           </DialogDescription>
         </DialogHeader>